 3. Draft Your Patent Application

-A successful patent application will include an accurate description of what the invention is and how it functions, while also blocking competitors from obtaining similar patents.
+A patent application is a document that safeguards your invention.
+A successful one will include an accurate description of what the invention is and how it functions, while also blocking competitors from obtaining similar patents.

 During the drafting process, three primary concerns can influence how a patent application is written: clarity, precision, and consistency.
 These elements are essential for making sure a patent works effectively and giving inventors or applicants a strong defense if someone challenges one of their claims.